 240-volt smoke alarms connect to the electricity supply and must be connected by a licenced electrician.

-Avoid unscrupulous traders.
-Unscrupulous traders may try to take advantage of the new requirements for smoke alarms.
+Avoid unscrupulous traders, as they may try to take advantage of the updated requirements for smoke alarms.
 They might:

 • try to sell you non-compliant smoke alarms